tianfr/tianfr/README.md

 - 🤔 I’m looking for Ph.D. positions in computer vision or self-supervised learning.
 If you are interested in my background and have some available positions, please let me know!!!
 - 🔭 I’m currently working as an intern at SenseTime Research started from 2022.3, supervised by [Jifeng Dai](https://jifengdai.org/) and [Xizhou Zhu](https://scholar.google.com.hk/citations?user=02RXI00AAAAJ&hl=zh-CN).
 -  Before that I worked as an intern in the Video Group at Megvii Research from 2021.4 to 2022.2.
-During the internship, I focused on self-supervised video representation learning.
+During the internship, I focused on the self-supervised video representation learning.
 - 🖋️ If you have any question about computer vision or deep learning, please feel free to contact me.

 tianfr@stu.xjtu.edu.cn